Tchimwa/Azure-Labs/Private Endpoints/Readme.md

 It is an ongoing issue and it hasn't been resolved yet.
 However when it comes to the DNS configuration on the P2S, you can either set up the DNS servers form your VNET configuration as you see below or add the DNS entry to [Azure VPN client XML] file once downloaded from the portal.
 For more information regarding adding the entry, please use the link below:
 <https://docs.microsoft.com/en-us/azure/vpn-gateway/openvpn-azure-ad-client#how-do-i-add-custom-dns-servers-to-the-vpn-client>

-For the Labs, I have provided the Root and Client certificates that will be used for the P2S configuration.
+For the Lab, I have provided the Root and Client certificates that will be used for the P2S configuration.
+(Still gathering pictures and data)